ppwebgui

 • value snapshots/results such as StatusSnapshot, ResetResult, and StreamResult

-Higher layers should never own or relocate the hardware wrapper graph directly.
+Higher layers should never own or relocate the hardware wrapper directly.

 While the user is editing the Trigger Settings, Output Override, or Output Combiner form, the browser keeps those local edits visible until Apply or Revert local edits is pressed.
 That makes it explicit when the visible form contents differ from the tracked state coming back from /api/status.